-Note that high supply air temperatures save energy at the chiller level but may increase the energy usage at the server level.
+Higher supply air temperatures save energy at the chiller level but may slightly increase the energy usage at the server level.
 Generally, server fans speed up at intake temperatures above 77°F (25°C) to ensure adequate cooling.
-This effect is not taken into consideration in the Air Management Tool.
+This effect and the CPU leakage current is not considered in the Tool.
 For guidance on determining (measuring) the input data, see the Data Collection Guide.